Southern Section diary

 Section Charity Fund

 Over the past couple of years we’ve started taking donations at each event as means of raising funds for the Section’s chosen charity.
 The collection of any funds is entirely voluntary and won’t be prohibitive at around a £1 an event.
-The final donation approved at the AGM was £294 paid to the Hampshire and Isle of Wight Air Ambulance.
+The final donation approved at the AGM was £294 paid to the Hampshire and Isle of Wight Air Ambulance for 2019.

 Hampshire and Isle of Wight Air Ambulance